Hire Heroes USA Speaks with Medal of Honor Recipient Clint Romesha

 Combat Outpost Keating was the most remote base in Afghanistan, just 14 miles from the Pakistan border and described in the book as “ensconced in the deepest valley of Nuristan’s Kamdesh District at a spot that resembled the bowl of a toilet.”
 At the time of the deadly Taliban attack on COP Keating, Army Staff Sergeant Romesha was a section leader assigned to Bravo troop, 3-61 Cavalry, 4th Brigade Combat Team, 4th Infantry Division.

-Hire Heroes USA received advance copies of the book before its release, and our Chief Operating Officer, Nate Smith, a Marine infantry veteran of two combat tours in Iraq, had the opportunity to speak with Romesha and ask him some questions:
+Hire Heroes USA received advance copies of the book before its release in 2016, and our Chief Operating Officer – Nate Smith – a Marine infantry veteran of two combat tours in Iraq, had the opportunity to speak with Romesha and ask him some questions:

 (HHUSA) Even without the benefit of hindsight, a competent military observer could have predicted an eventual decisive battle for Outpost Keating, given the level of Anti-Afghan Forces (AAF) activity in the area and the outpost’s remarkably poor location.
 The battle was a testimony to American courage and audacity under fire, but it was also a condemnation of mission creep and inflexible planning.
 In your view, what are the essential lessons every soldier and commander should carry away from the Battle of Kamdesh?
 And really more importantly, do you think the Army has learned those lessons?